The Best Paint for Furniture of Every Type

 The Best Paints for Every Type of Furniture

 Believe it or not, I recommend the same paints regardless of whether you are painting wood furniture or laminate furniture.
-Just know that if you are painting laminate furniture I highly recommend that you follow this tutorial for painting laminate furniture–there is a specific primer I highly recommend you use even if you are using one of the paints with excellent adhesion that I am sharing in this post.
+Just know that if you are painting laminate furniture, I highly recommend that you follow this tutorial for painting IKEA laminate furniture–there is a specific primer I highly recommend you use even if you are using one of the paints with excellent adhesion that I am sharing in this post.

 Below are the best paints that I recommend for painting furniture.
 Note that you do still have to do some prep work no matter which paint you choose.
 More on prep work later!